akiencore/ComputerVision_OpenCV/11172020_CannyEdgeDetection/README.md

 ![](example.gif)

 ## Purpose:
-Apply OpenCV to:
-* Find edges that fits the image by Canny Edge Detection
+* Find edges that fits the image

+### Basic Idea:
+1. Change the image into the grayscale image
+2. Blur the image
+3. Define a threshold to apply Canny Edge Detection

 </br>